1757 - French invasion of Hanover – French army invades Hanover

-Richelieu considered that his army was exhausted by diseases, efforts and deprivations and that it should be given some rest before pursuing Cumberland.
+Richelieu decided that his army was exhausted by disease, efforts and deprivations and that it should be given some rest before pursuing Cumberland.
 Meanwhile, Richelieu established magazines in Hannover.
 However, rumours had reached Paris that the new British Prime Minister Pitt planned to send 15,000 men to support Cumberland.
 Accordingly, the French Court admonished Richelieu to act more vigorously against the Allied army.

-On August 11, Richelieu established his headquarters in Linden, a suburb of Hanover.
+On August 11, Richelieu established his headquarters in Linden, a suburb of Hannover.